REALbasic Developer Logo

 Feature Articles

 The majority of our articles are of the "How To" nature.
 They should be focused and demonstrate a particular technique or concept and include plenty of sample code.
 Real world examples are most valuable.
-For instance, an article explaining how to use Sockets in REALbasic is not nearly as interesting as an article showing us how to write our own webserver.
+For instance, an article explaining how Sockets in Xojo work is not nearly as interesting as an article showing how to write an actual application.

 General programming techniques and algorithm design are also hot topics.
 For instance, an article on how to add "undo" support to your application, or a feature comparing various search methods.